-This section of your proposal demonstrates that your organization ("the applicant") has programmatic capability (experience, knowledge and resources, or ability to obtain them) necessary to ensure successful completion of all required aspects of this project and grant as discussed in the previous section of your proposal and Section VI of the these guidelines.
-Proposals will be evaluated on the quality and extent to which your proposal demonstrates the ability of your organization to successfully manage and complete the project, considering your programmatic and administrative capacity, and your past and/or current performance under federally and/or non-federally funded assistance agreements (past and current).
+This section of your proposal demonstrates that your organization ("the applicant") has programmatic capability (experience, knowledge and resources, or ability to obtain them) and a reasonable approach necessary to ensure successful completion of all required aspects of this project and grant as discussed in the previous section of your proposal and Section VI. of the these guidelines.